 Think of it this way: Once a donor clicks that ‘Donate’ button, you’ve secured their support.
 The donor’s process of connecting with your mission is complete, and what happens after that is entirely up to you.

 So what are the things that could go wrong?
-Why causes donors to abandon the donation page?
+What causes donors to abandon the donation page?
 Here are some common culprits:

 The big point here is that the donation page is what stands between you and the donor after they’ve already made up their mind to support you.
-The donor has made an emotional connection with your nonprofit, and anything that doesn’t keep up that feeling will risk ruining the donation.
+The donor has made an emotional connection with your nonprofit, and anything that doesn’t support that feeling will risk ruining the donation.

 What are golden donations?
 They’re the second donation that a donor makes to your nonprofit.

-They’re incredibly important and valuable because they mean you’ve cleared a big hurdle – securing their first donation – and made a lasting emotional connection.
+They’re incredibly important because they mean you’ve cleared a big hurdle – securing their first donation – and made a lasting emotional connection.